platformsh/platformsh-docs/src/configuration/app/multi-app.md

 one.

 > **note**
-> In the specific case of a prefix, the development environments will be accessible by adding three `-` instead of a `.`:
+> Subdomain routes in development environments will be accessible using three dashes (---) instead of a dot (.), e.g:
 > http://back-end---BRANCH-MACHINE_NAME-PROJECTID-.REGION.platformsh.site

 ### SSH in each application